Everest Base Camp Trek Distance: Total Length & Elevation Gain

 The Everest Base Camp Cho La Pass Gokyo is a loop where you can view both the Gokyo Lakes and Everest Base Camp.
 This trek will take between 17-19 days and 180 kilometers.
 First, stop by Everest Base Camp, cross the high over Cho La Pass to Gokyo Lakes.
 Or you can do it the other way around.
 This is among the most beautiful treks in Nepal as in one journey you will witness two impressive regions.

-Jiri to Everest Base Camp Trek
+Everest Base Camp via Road

 Luxury Everest Base Camp Trek

-There is a Luxury Everest Base Camp trek option if you would like extra comfort during trekking.
-This alternate trek is on the same route as the classic trek but you stay in the best lodges and hotels.
+There is a Luxury Everest Base Camp trek option if you would like extra comfort during the trek.
+This alternate trek is on the same route as the classic trek, but you stay in the best lodges and hotels.
 Hot showers and heated rooms are found even in some places.
 This differs only in the duration of the trek (12-13 days) and in the distance (130 km) to be travelled, the same as in the classic trek.
 But you get better food, more comfortable beds, sometimes even helicopter rides for sections of the journey.
 This option pays off in more money but makes the hard trek a little easier.

-Daily Hiking Distance on EBC Trek with Three Passes Trek
+EBC Trek with Three Passes Trek

 During the trek to Everest Base Camp with the Three Passes Trek, you will cover about 160-170 km in 19 days.
 On every day of the hike, you cover days of 6-8 hours, walking up to 8-15 kilometres.
 The trip begins with a flight to Lukla, just as in the classic trek.
 But then from Namche Bazaar you turn off to a different route to Thame and Lungden.
 From here, you cross the first pass (Renjo La) and arrive at the Gokyo Lakes.
 Then you cross the second pass (Cho La) to enter the trail of Everest Base Camp.
 After taking Everest Base Camp, you then cross the third pass (Kongma La) to make a big circle.
 Want a true adventure?
-There is also the Everest High Passes Trek, Anticlockwise Route for a thrilling trekking adventure that covers a similar distance.
+There is also the Everest High Passes Trek, Anticlockwise Route, for a thrilling trekking adventure that covers a similar distance.

 Day